What Is ISA 700?

 ISA 700 focuses primarily on the unmodified opinion, but it must be read alongside ISA 705 (Revised), which governs modifications to the opinion.
 Together, they define four possible opinion types:

-Opinion TypeGoverning StandardBasisStatus
+Audit Opinion TypesGoverning StandardBasisStatus

-Unmodified (Clean)ISA 700Financial statements give a true and fair view in all material respects; no material misstatements, sufficient evidence obtained.Clean
+Unmodified (Clean)ISA 700Financial statements give a true and fair view in all material respects; no material misstatements; sufficient evidence obtained.Clean

 QualifiedISA 705Material but not pervasive misstatement, OR auditor unable to obtain sufficient evidence (but limitation not pervasive).Modified

-AdverseISA 705Misstatements are both material and pervasive; financial statements do not give a true and fair view.Modified
+AdverseISA 705Misstatements are both material and pervasive, financial statements do not give a true and fair view.Modified

 Disclaimer of OpinionISA 705Auditor is unable to obtain sufficient appropriate evidence and possible effects are material and pervasive.Modified

-Audit Report Structure: Required Elements
+ISA 700 Audit Report Format: Required Elements

 One of ISA 700’s most significant contributions is prescribing the precise structure of the independent auditor’s report.
 For audits of listed entities, the revised standard mandates that the opinion section appears first, before the Basis for Opinion.
 This “opinion-first” structure ensures that primary users see the most critical information immediately.